 Look at how others perform their task by being observant.
 Notice how they treat their customers, direct reports, superiors, stakeholders, and co-workers.
 Specifically, pay close attention to how they treat others with jobs in lower pay grades or the new employee walking through the doors for the very first time.

 Look for better ways to improve yourself or to enhance the efficiency of the organization, improve communication, and enhance employee morale.

 Observe if the companies’ vision and values are being practiced.
 If not, ask yourself, what is my part?
 What responsibility do I have to improve the organization?

 Look at your leaders and take something from them that you can use as part of your leadership toolbox.
 Avoid bad habits or characteristics your leaders may possess that you should avoid.

-Look for people on your team who have leadership qualities that can be developed and find ways to praise them, and catch them doing things right.
-As the leader, someone is always watching how you act.
+Look for people on your team who have leadership qualities that can be developed, and find ways to praise them and catch them doing things right.
+As a leader, someone is always watching how you act.
 So don’t let them down.